aeria-org/aeria/README.md

 [Documentation](https://aeria.land/docs/aeria/)

-Aeria is a <10k lines of code **CRUD engine** with a strong emphasis on type safety and developer experience.
-It ships a thin **MongoDB** abstraction layer and a [Prisma-like DSL](https://github.com/aeria-org/aeria-lang) that serves model definition with support for nested objects, arrays, references, upload fields, and more.
+Aeria is a minimalistic framework designed to streamline CRUD-based applications with a type-safe, developer-friendly experience.
+It ships a thin **MongoDB** abstraction layer and a [Prisma-like DSL](https://github.com/aeria-org/aeria-lang) that serves model definition with support for nested objects, arrays, references, upload fields, and more, making it ideal for applications with complex data structures and relational logic.
 On top of that a HTTP routing API with very simple bindings is provided to build business logic.

 The project was created to offer a more cohesive and type-safe alternative to projects with CRUD-heavy needs.
 It is also a modern alternative to Mongoose and Prisma.